Job Descriptions and Functions: Butler / House Manager

 -Office or restaurant management and service skills.
 (More formal background or schooling depending on the household.)

 -Broad knowledge of household items and their care.

 -Business and technology capability including computers and accounting.

 -Problem solving and “get it done” attitude.
 Very “hands-on” and ready to pitch in.

 -Very resourceful, quickly learns the how and where to get things done in the local area.

 -Negotiating and supervisory skills for outside contractors and other staff.

 Again, the right person for the job will be adaptable to the standards and desires of the employer.
 Less formal households may choose to hire someone with related skills simply because they like their personality and can be trusted, while a more formal, larger organization will tend toward an extremely seasoned and perhaps formally schooled candidate.
 The Estate Manager or the owners themselves will sometimes be able to train the Butler / House Manager on the necessary and specific procedures of the home.
 In most cases, however, a well trained Butler with years of experience in similar households is the only consideration.

-Typical salary range is $40,000 - $80,000.
-The more formal or specialized the service, the number of employees supervised, etc. will dictate higher pay rates.
+Typical salary range is $70,000 - $120,000.
+More formal or specialized service requirements, a higher number of employees supervised, more demanding family and entertainment schedules, and related complexities will dictate higher pay rates.
 Additional benefits may include fully paid housing, automobile, insurance, clothing allowance, and more.